Data and analytics

 Specify the term you want data on; for example to confirm demand for ‘widow’s pension’ you can ask to see how many people searched for this within a certain time period.

-You can also find out what people are searching for on a particular page in a Google Analytics Search pages report.
+You can also find out what people are searching for on a particular page using Content Data or in a Google Analytics Search pages report.
 These terms often tell us what we’re missing in our content, for more about this see the blog post - The search is over… almost.

 We do not currently make our meta descriptions available for Google to use in search results, but they’re used on browse pages and in internal search results.
 Meta descriptions help clarify the purpose of the page and focus on the user need.